Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal Cognition.md

 **A challenge to get people thinking about animal intelligence** - Intelligence tests for animals.

-Last initially checked on 2022-02-01 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)
+Last initially checked on 2023-02-05 by Chiara Delpiano Cordeiro (cd796@cam.ac.uk) and double-checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->